 In terms of percentage, the suitability of solar PV system installation in the structures located at Centro Barangays is very low as shown in Table II.
-This result is due to shading of neighboring structures which was also a prominent factor in [15].
-Most commercial and residential structures located in the Centro barangays are one storey building which are located around high structures.
-Moreover, the rooftops of most structures in the Centro barangays only covers a small area which is not suitable to for installation and racking of solar PV systems.
+This result is due to the shading of neighboring structures which was also a prominent factor in [15].
+Most commercial and residential structures located in the Centro barangays are one-story buildings which are located around high structures.
+Moreover, the rooftops of most structures in the Centro barangays only cover a small area which is not suitable for the installation and racking of solar PV systems.

-The potential PV system energy generation per barangay is shown in Table III indicates that Centro 5, Centro 6, and Centro 7 can double the energy generation of the other Centro barangays.
-This indicates that the kind of structures in the Centro barangays are different.
-Some of the Centro barangays are still used as residential area where one-storey house are located.
-These one-storey houses receives less sunlight due to shading of neighboring structures.
+The potential PV system energy generation per barangay is shown in Table III which indicates that Centro 5, Centro 6, and Centro 7 can double the energy generation of the other Centro barangays.
+This indicates that the kinds of structures in the Centro barangays are different.
+Some of the Centro barangays are still used as a residential area where the one-story house is located.
+These one-story houses receive less sunlight due to the shading of neighboring structures.